Skip to Main Content

 There are three parts to the form:

-affordability of the coverage offered, and the reason you were or were not offered coverage by your employer.
+• Part II – Employee Offer and Coverage reports information about the coverage offered to you by your employer, the affordability of the coverage offered, and the reason you were or were not offered coverage by your employer.

-• Covered Individuals (Part III) will be blank.
+• Part III – Covered Individuals will be blank.
 This information will be reported on the Form 1095-B.

 Who should I contact if I have questions regarding the Form 1095-C that I received?